Robin-Logo

 Historically, the office floor plan lived in an IWMS system only accessible to IT and Facilities.
 In today’s workplace, that type of internal confidentiality doesn’t sustain a modern workforce.
 When employees feel frustrated because they have no way of accessing the office floor plan, satisfaction decreases, negatively impacting retention rates.

-With an interactive office map like Robin, IT and Facilities have full control over what end users see, providing access to important wayfinding information while keeping confidential information private.
-And as the office layout changes, admins can go in and edit visuals and space and schedule details that are then available to end users immediately as opposed to manual updates and printing needs for traditional floor plans.
+With an interactive office map, IT and Facilities have full control over what end users see, providing access to important wayfinding information while keeping confidential information private.
+As the office layout changes, admins can go in and edit visuals, space, and schedule details that are then available to end users immediately.

 featured report